karmaniverous/blog/_pages/bali.md

 - **Cultural advice** to help you avoid the pitfalls of doing business in a _very_ foreign land.

 The best way to reach me immediately is via [WhatsApp](https://wa.me/17737500338)!

+## Learn More

+- [Betting on Bali: My Journey Into The Offshoring Business](/blog/betting-on-bali-my-journey-into-the-offshoring-business) - I’m laying down a big bet on Bali!
+Let me share the evidence that has inspired me to take this leap.
+Maybe it will inspire you to jump in with me!